The Trades in Canada

 The following details (and the FAQs below) are courtesy of Indigenous Construction Careers.
 Please visit their website for additional information.

 Register for our Trades programs

-Connect with Andrew@miziwebiik.com to learn more about our Trades programs.
+Connect with Reception@miziwebiik.com to get set up with an Employment Advisor to learn more about our Trades programs.

 Please note: Currently all trades and pre-apprentice programs are requiring proof of vaccination.
 We fully support the regulations and protocols of these training centers and will follow their guidelines.
 Vaccination requirements are subject to change.